rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

             schedule_remove2 = ‹name› ≫ 0

         Delete an existing task referenced by ``name`` from the scheduler.
-        Deleting a non-existing tasks is not an error.
+        Deleting a non-existing task is not an error.

     start_tied